WWJ-TV: CBS–Viacom merger and 62 CBS News

 The new WWJ-TV newscast promised viewers "tonight's local news, straight to the point".
 In The Detroit News, Neal Rubin derided the station's approach as "closed-captioned for the intelligence impaired" and overuse of the phrases "straight facts" and "straight to the point".
-It failed to make a ratings impression, and general manager Mike Dunlop and Viacom parted ways in August.
+Smyntek noted in his Free Press column that WWJ's newscast was "essentially a repeat" of WKBD's news, "...with stories that were short—sometimes skeletal."
+It failed to make a ratings impression, and general manager Mike Dunlop left Viacom in August.
 In February 2002, Amyre Makupson and co-anchor Rich Fisher were moved exclusively to WWJ-TV's 11 p.m. newscast to allow WKBD to shift to a presentation targeting younger viewers.
 The newscast on channel 62 also became known as "62 CBS Eyewitness News".
 Despite the changes, Tom Long wrote in The News that the WKBD and WWJ newscasts could be called "the attack of the clones" for their similarity.

 Low ratings, however, doomed the effort.
-In September 2002, rumblings surfaced that Viacom was about to pull the plug on the WKBD–WWJ news operation—the last newsroom Viacom inherited from Paramount that was still operating—which were met by lukewarm responses from executives.
+In September 2002, rumblings surfaced that Viacom was about to pull the plug on the WKBD–WWJ news operation—the last newsroom Viacom inherited from Paramount that was still operating.
+These rumors were met with lukewarm responses from executives after being contacted by a Free Press reporter.
 Viacom then decided to contract with WXYZ-TV for a 10 p.m. newscast on channel 50, with channel 62 airing reruns of Everybody Loves Raymond at 11.
 The last full newscast on WWJ-TV aired on December 3, 2002.

 "First Forecast"

-In January 2008, the station rebranded itself as "WWJ-TV", dropping the "CBS Detroit" moniker it had been using, and reintroduced local weather updates titled "First Forecast" during The Early Show and at 11 p.m.
-That same year, the station entered into a three-year contract with the Detroit Lions to broadcast their preseason games and in-season coaches' shows, which had been on WKBD.
+In January 2008, the station rebranded itself as "WWJ-TV", dropping the "CBS Detroit" moniker it had been using, and reintroduced local weather updates titled "First Forecast" during The Early Show and at 11 pm.
+That year, the station entered into a three-year contract with the Detroit Lions to broadcast their preseason games and in-season coaches' shows, which had been on WKBD.
 In 2009, the weather forecasts expanded with a new live two-hour morning program, First Forecast Mornings.
 News headlines on the program were provided through a partnership with the Detroit Free Press.
 From 2011, Syma Chowdhry, later of WXYZ-TV and News 12 New Jersey, was the program's news anchor.
 First Forecast Mornings ended on December 28, 2012, and was replaced with the CBS Morning News and a re-airing of Dr. Phil; a statement issued by the station read, "WWJ remains committed to local programming where it makes sense."
-The station's local output would consist of "Eye on Detroit" feature segments during CBS This Morning (and later CBS Mornings), the Sunday morning public affairs program Michigan Matters and the aforementioned "First Forecast" 11 p.m. updates.
+The station's local output consisted of "Eye on Detroit" feature segments during CBS This Morning (and later CBS Mornings), the Sunday morning public affairs program Michigan Matters, and the aforementioned "First Forecast" 11 p.m. updates.

 In 2017, CBS Radio agreed to merge with Entercom, which separated WWJ radio from WWJ-TV.
 Due to the nature of the sale, CBS retained the trademark rights to "WWJ", which was leased back to Entercom (now Audacy, Inc.) for use on the radio station under a long-term licensing agreement.